TIGRLab/SCanD_project/README.md

 ```
 ./data/local/bids
 ```

+#### for a test run of the code

+For a test run of this available code you can work with a test dataset from open neuro - [check out the appendix for add the code to download test data](#appendix---adding-a-test-dataset-from-openneuro) .

+#### your own data - continue from here

 You can do this by either copying "scp -r", linking `ln -s` or moving the data to this place - it's your choice.